getMoreBrain/bitmark-parser-generator/README.md

   },
   bitmarkOptions: {
     explicitTextFormat: false,     // Include bitmark text format even when it is the default (bitmark--).
 Default: false
+    prettifyJson: 2,               // Prettify the body JSON output.
+Default: not prettified
     cardSetVersion: 1,             // Output markup using the specified cardSet format.
 Default: 1
     debugGenerationInline: false,  // [development only] Include debugging tags in the generated output.
 Default: false }